matinaghaei/Oval-and-Spiral-Traversing-Robot/README.md

-# Oval-and-Spiral-Travesrsing-Robot
+# Oval-and-Spiral-Traversing-Robot
-A ROS Package: Controlling a Turtlebot on Oval and Spiral paths
+A robot controller implemented as a ROS package which follows oval and spiral paths

 Oval Path: